What is a term deposit?

 How does a term deposit work?

-Term deposits use compound Interest, which is applied at the fixed rate set out by the term deposit provider when you open the account.
+Term deposits use compound Interest, which is applied at the fixed rate set out by the provider when you open the account.
 At the end of your term deposit - known as ‘maturity’ - you can either choose to withdraw the funds including the earned interest, or allow the bank to reinvest the amount into a new term deposit - known as a ‘rollover’.

 A fixed rate won't change throughout the life of the term, allowing you to easily calculate your financial return on the term deposit.